Ricky's Hungry Night

 About Ricky’s Hungry Night

 Ricky’s Hungry Night is a mobile game made during a Casual game production class over the span of a semester.
+Where you play as a Racoon trying to avoid being spotted while looking for the nearest trash can.

 Team Size: 7